mefellows/parity/README.md

 1. Users on Mac OSX or Windows need to go by an intermediary - a virtual machine.
 This means code synchronisation is a pain, and constant rebuilds are necessary.
 1. Only certain directories are automatically shared into the vm (e.g. `/Users` on OSX)
 1. Docker Machine requires you to manage multiple machines, but generally you only ever deal with one of them.
-But I still have to configure with env vars or an annoying `eval`.
+But we still have to configure with env vars or an annoying `eval`.
 1. It is too flexible, resulting in many different ways to achieve 'normal' things.
 Most people just want to build their app without having to worry about orchestrating containers.

 [![wercker status](https://app.wercker.com/status/be9372da6e34efdf671fb7ebdea591ec/s "wercker status")](https://app.wercker.com/project/bykey/be9372da6e34efdf671fb7ebdea591ec)